Rhein-Express: Lines

 In the four to six track section between Duisburg and Düsseldorf, the Rhein-Express and the NRW-Express (RE 1), use the long-distance tracks.
 The Rhein-Haard-Express (RE 2), the Rhein-Emscher-Express (RE 3), the Rhein-Weser-Express (RE 6), Rhein-Hellweg-Express (RE 11) and the Rhein-IJssel-Express (RE 19) use the so-called local tracks where they exist or the S-Bahn tracks.

 Rolling stock

-Originally, the Rhein-Express was operated with class 110 locomotives with and six modernised Silberling carriages without control cars.
+Originally, the Rhein-Express was operated with class 110 locomotives and six modernised Silberling carriages without control cars.
 During 2002, the service was converted to push-pull train trains made up of newly delivered class 146 locomotives and five double-deck carriages.
 Because of flood damage at the manufacturer of the seats, the delivery of the double-deck carriages was delayed, so that until the summer of 2003 two sets of Silberling carriages could still be found on the service.

 Between August and November 2011, the capacity was increased by another car, which means that each train now included a first-class only carriage.
 This first-class car was usually coupled directly to the engine, while the two-class compartment is in the control car at the other end of the train.

 It has been operated with Siemens Desiro HC rolling stock since June 2019.